awslabs/amazon-timestream-connector-prometheus/README.md

 18. Take note of the `Role ARN`, this is required when creating a policy to allow the current user access to the role.

-To provide access to this newly created role, add a permission to the current user with the following steps:
+To provide access to this newly-created role, add a permission to the current user with the following steps:
 1. Open the [AWS management console](https://console.aws.amazon.com/iam/) for IAM.
 2. Under `Access management`, click `Users`.
 3. Select the user that needs access to this role.
 4. Click `Add permissions`.
 5. Select `Attach existing policies directly`.
 6. Click `Create policy`.
-7. Switch to the `JSON` tab, and paste the following to provide the user with the permission to `PassRole` on the newly created role, where `role_arn` can be on the `Summary` page of the newly created role:
+7. Switch to the `JSON` tab, and paste the following to provide the user with the permission to `PassRole` on the newly-created role, where `role_arn` can be on the `Summary` page of the newly-created role:

    ```json
    {